reactioncommerce/reaction-docs/admin/faq.md

 # Frequently Asked Questions

+## What is Reaction Commerce?

+Reaction Commerce is an open source commerce platform that allows anyone to customize, extend, and deploy an online store or marketplace.
+Our codebase is available for free via [GitHub](https://github.com/reactioncommerce/reaction).

+We also offer [Reaction Platform](https://reactioncommerce.com/hosting), our paid platform-as-a-service.
+Beyond just hosting, our end-to-end system provides deployment, scaling, and support for retailers and brands.

 ## How do I sign up for an account, login to my dashboard, and set up my domain?

-Reaction is available locally and for free via GitHub.
-We also recently launched [Reaction Platform](https://reactioncommerce.com/hosting), which allows anyone to set up their shop via an intuitive dashboard.
-Our vision is to allow anyone to customize, extend, deploy, scale, and secure his or her Reaction shop or marketplace directly from on our platform.
+You'll need to install and run Reaction locally on your computer.
+For more info, check out our [Installation docs](https://docs.reactioncommerce.com/reaction-docs/master/installation).

 ## I already have a hosting solution.
 Can I host a Reaction shop anywhere I want?

 Yep!
 You can host a Reaction shop on any host or virtual machine container that supports Node.js, Meteor, and MongoDB.
-Our code is fully open source and available via [GitHub](https://github.com/reactioncommerce/reaction).

 ## Do you support multiple languages?